auditize/auditize/doc/docs/install.md

 ### Setup the `.env` file

-Auditize base configuration is 100% environment variables based.
+The Auditize base configuration is 100% environment variables based.
 It makes it easy and flexible to configure Auditize, especially in a Docker environment.

-In the `docker` directory, you'll find a `.env.example` file which is a template for the environment variables.
-You can copy this file to `.env` and edit it to your needs.
+In the `docker` directory, you'll find a `.env.example` file which serve as a template for the environment variables.
+You can copy this file to `.env` and modify it as needed.
 The configuration is documented in details [here](config.md).

 Make sure that the `.env` file contains at least the **required environment variables**.

 ### Run docker compose

-Run docker compose:
+Start the Docker containers:

 ```bash
 make up